Secret or Surprise wedding ceremonies or vow renewals are becoming increasingly common. They come in two forms:

-Number 2. is not something I offer as a Celebrant.
+Number 2. is not something I offer as a Wild Celebrant.

 I want to take a moment to explain why…

 It is a beautiful thing to see folks declaring their love or renewing their promises to one another in ceremony; the celebration of their journey is both moving and inspiring.
 While I don’t agree with the law that this process needs to be ‘solemn’, I do recognise the seriousness inherent in the commitments being made; these are sacred promises that have repercussions beyond the present moment.

-Asking a person to speak sacred words and make sacred vows without their prior knowledge presumes their full agreement.
+Asking a person to speak sacred words and make vows without their prior knowledge presumes their full agreement.
 It places literal words (written by their partner or the secret celebrant) in their mouth and this may not sit well with everyone.
 Of course we hope to know our significant others better than most; surely we would know if they will be happy to participate or not?
-This presumption is problematic for me as it reduces the individual to someone elses’s idea of them, rather than their actual (and likely more complex) self.
+This presumption is problematic for me as it reduces the individual to someone elses’s idea of them, rather than their actual and likely more complex self.

 Also, would the surprised person feel able to say no or express doubts or uncertainties when standing before a crowd of beloved friends, family and a Celebrant?
 Though they are there to support and with the very best intentions, their presence is also a pressure, an expectation that some people would be unwilling or unable to disappoint.